Neuromorphic Photonic Computing with an Electro-Optic Analog Memory: Introduction

-In a neuromorphic photonic processor with n rows and n columns of MRRs acting as weights, DEOAM reduces the number of DACs, thereby reducing power consumption.
-Since the conventional SRAM-DAC implementation requires each MRR to be paired with a DAC, scaling the implementation results in the number of DACs increasing by n{\textsuperscript{2}} (Figure {\ref{fig1}}b).
-In contrast, using DEOAM reduces the number of DACs below n{\textsuperscript{2}} (Figure {\ref{fig1}}a) because data is held directly on the photonic device via analog memory, eliminating the constant processing typically needed by DACs.
-This concept is similar to the functionality in modern liquid crystal active-matrix displays \cite{den_boer_active_2005}.
+In contrast, using DEOAM reduces the number of DACs below $n^2$ (Figure {\ref{fig1}}a) because data is held directly on the photonic device via analog memory, eliminating the constant processing typically needed by DACs.
+This concept is similar to the functionality in modern liquid crystal active-matrix displays \mbox{\cite{den_boer_active_2005}}.
+The power consumed by DEOAM is calculated as:

+where $P_\mathrm{DEOAM}$ is the total DEOAM array power consumption, $\alpha$ is the activity factor (assumed to be 1), $C$ is the load capacitance in F, $f$ is the switching frequency in Hz and is half the sampling rate, and $V$ is the switching voltage.
+If we consider a memory element and DAC in both architectures, both architectures consume similar power when modulating the inputs (input to the SRAMs in the SRAM-DAC architecture and input to the DAC in the DEOAM architecture), but the main difference in power consumption is the SRAM to DAC power consumption in the SRAM-DAC architecture, the DAC to DEOAM power consumption in the DEOAM architecture, and the distribution of active DACs between the two architectures.
+In the SRAM-DAC architecture, power consumption begins when the SRAM changes state and ends when the DAC settles, meaning there is SRAM static and dynamic power and DAC static and dynamic power.
+In the DEOAM architecture, power consumption begins when the DAC changes state and ends when charge settles on the DEOAM, meaning there is DAC static and dynamic power and DEOAM dynamic power.
+Finally, there is the distribution of DACs from the architecture that determines the power consumption scaling.
 DACs are still required in the DEOAM architecture to load initial weights from non-volatile, digital memory before beginning inference or training and to refresh analog memory during inference.
 However, this approach not only simplifies control complexities by reducing the number of electrical lines needed for DAC operations but also, with longer retention times, diminishes the need for DACs to continuously drive the photonic devices, leading to further power savings as the processor scales (Figure {\ref{fig1}}c, inset).
+As the DEOAM capacitance decreases, further power savings can be realized up to the limit of the junction capacitance of the PN junction ($<$ 50 fF \cite{li_25gbs_2011, li_3-d-integrated_2021}).
 Hence, integrating DEOAM and reducing the reliance on DACs paves the way for more efficient computing.

 In neuromorphic processors, analog memory is typically situated close to or directly integrated with the computing unit to minimize data movement, thereby reducing energy consumption and latency \cite{sebastian_memory_2020,tsai_recent_2018}.
 Data movement in memory accesses can consume more than 10 times the energy of multiplication and addition operations \cite{horowitz_11_2014}.
 Recent demonstrations of in-memory compute, such as Mythic’s Analog Matrix Processor or NeuRRAM, achieve up to tens of TOPS/W in compute efficiency by co-locating the analog memory with the compute unit \cite{fick_mythic_2018, wan_compute--memory_2022, feldmann_parallel_2021, ambrogio_analog-ai_2023}.
 This highlights DEOAM's close integration with the MRR, which acts as the compute unit in the optical domain, thereby minimizing data movement and enhancing compute efficiency.